 The following people are temporarily unsuitable for laser treatment

 - Those under 18 years of age, because the eye’s refractive properties may change usually until 18-20 years of age

-- Those with a changing (worsening) refractive error, i.e. when the patient notices that he/she needs a stronger and stronger prescription, because the treatment may only be performed if the vision prescription has been stable for a while
+- Those with a changing (worsening) refractive error, i.e. when the patient notices that he/she needs a stronger and stronger prescription, because the treatment may only be performed if the vision prescription has been stable for minimum 1 year

 - Pregnant or nursing women, because hormonal changes associated with pregnancy and breastfeeding may change the eye’s refractive properties

 - Those taking certain special drugs because there are certain drugs that may affect the outcome of a laser eye surgery (including narcotics)